NAME

 - Read XML Schema to C++ type mapping information from

-- Suppress generation of validation code ("perfect" parser).
+- Suppress the generation of validation code.
+Validation is suppressed

 - Generate polymorphism-aware code.
 Specify this option if you use